andrewmmeans/heavy-equipment-auction-price-prediction/README.md

 ![alt text](https://github.com/andrewmmeans/heavy-equipment-auction-price-prediction/blob/master/images/wheel.jpeg)

 ## Background
-Data on heavy equipment was used to try to predict the sale price of a particular piece of heavy equipment at auction.
+Heavy equipment goes to auction.
+We are trying to predict the sale price of a particular piece of heavy equipment at auction.

 ## Data Acquisition
-The data is sourced from auction result postings and includes information on usage, equipment configurations, and a data dictionary to explains the columns in the data.
+The data is sourced from auction result postings and includes information on usage, equipment configurations, and a data dictionary to explain the columns in the data.

 ## Data Processing